 - Sort, pack and deliver clothing

-Each participating church puts between $2,000-$4,000 into the CREST treasury each year, along with individual donations and fund raisers like our annual pancake breakfast.
-These funds build up the necessary reserves to sponsor a family for one year, estimated to be between $15,000-$20,000, depending upon the family size.
+Each participating church puts between $3,000-$5,000 into the CREST treasury each year, along with individual donations and fund raisers like our annual Pancake breakfast.
+These funds build up the necessary reserves to sponsor a family for one year, estimated at $15,000-$20,000, depending upon the family size.

-Helping the refugees with housing, providing furnishings and clothing, applying for many government programs (SIN, Manitoba Health, Child Tax Credit, etc.), getting them into ESL classes and dealing with rent, utilities, home maintenance, etc. is shared among CREST members.
-Ongoing support may be needed for up to 5 years.
+Helping the refugees with housing, providing furnishings and clothing, applying for government programs such as SIN, Manitoba Health and Child Tax Credit, getting them into ESL classes and dealing with rent, utilities, home maintenance, etc. is shared among CREST members.
+Often people from our congregations are recruited to befriend the refugees, take them to appointments, etc. Ongoing support may be needed for up to 5 years.

 Financial support for the Syrian Alalou family ended in early 2017.
-Sabri, the father, has a job at a local restaurant while wife Kafa, looks after their two young children.
+Sabri, the father, has had challenges with employment due to mediocre English, while Kafa, the mother, looks after their two young children.

-Three of our Christmas hampers went to these families, along with knitted items and a financial donation.
+Two of our Christmas hampers went to these families along with knitted items and a financial donation.

-We have been blessed by the many contributions of furniture, clothing and donations from members of our congregation, as well as those from the other churches – many thanks for your ongoing support.
-Furnishings, clothing and financial donations are always welcome although space constraints are always a consideration.
-CREST has a bank account but cannot issue charitable tax receipts.
-Please make cheques payable to Charleswood United Church, designated to CREST, and a tax receipt will be provided.
+We have been blessed by the many contributions from members of our congregations – many thanks for your ongoing support.
+Furnishings, clothing, and financial donations are always welcome, although space constraints remain a consideration.
+CREST has a bank account but cannot issue charitable receipts so please make cheques payable to Charleswood United Church marked CREST donation, and a tax receipt can be provided.

 Donations to this worthy fund supports ministry and charitable services across Canada and around the globe.
 The Mission & Service Fund is the only fund in which members and friends of the United Church pool their givings.
 Charleswood United Church members are faithful contributors to this fund making it possible for the national church to be more effective in its ministry.